-Site 1139 lies on Skiff Bank (Leclaire Rise), a bathymetric and gravimetric high ~350 km west-southwest of the Kerguelen Archipelago (Figs. F3, F4).
+Site 1139 lies on Skiff Bank (Leclaire Rise), a bathymetric and gravimetric high ~350 km west-southwest of the Kerguelen Archipelago (Figs. 3, 4).
 Flanked to the south and west by Cretaceous oceanic crust of the Enderby Basin, Skiff Bank appears to be structurally related to, and bathymetrically continuous with, the NKP.
 At least two major faults, however, offset interpreted igneous basement between Skiff Bank and the large massif containing the Kerguelen Archipelago.
-Skiff Bank has been proposed to be the current site of the Kerguelen hot spot (Figs. F1, F2), but hundreds of meters of sediment on parts of the elevated feature argue against Skiff Bank originating entirely by recent volcanism.
+Skiff Bank has been proposed to be the current site of the Kerguelen hot spot (Fig. 2), but hundreds of meters of sediment on parts of the elevated feature argue against Skiff Bank originating entirely by recent volcanism.
 Both Skiff Bank and Elan Bank trend east-west, approximately perpendicular to the trends of fracture zones in the Enderby Basin and thus parallel to the axis of breakup between Antarctica and India.
-The freeair gravity signatures of the two features are also similar; pronounced negative anomalies flank their southern margins, but not their northern margins (Fig. F4).
-Many rock types, including both aphyric basalt and plutonic rocks such as alkali granite, were recovered in a single F30.
-Downhole variations in trace element abundances and abundance ratios for Site 1138 basalts, p.
-81.
+The free-air gravity signatures of the two features are also similar; pronounced negative anomalies flank their southern margins, but not their northern margins (Fig. 4).
+Many rock types, including both aphyric basalt and plutonic rocks such as alkali granite, were recovered in a single dredge haul from Skiff Bank, quite close to Site 1139.
+The plutonic rocks were interpreted as ice-rafted debris.
+Hence, the age and composition of Skiff Bank's igneous crust and its relationship to the contiguous northern Kerguelen Plateau are not established.
+The NKP is commonly believed to have formed since ~40 Ma, when the SEIR separated Broken Ridge and the CKP (Fig. 2), but submarine igneous basement of the NKP has never been drilled.